silentryan/SimpleCA-Template/WORKFLOW.md

 The time you push the file to respository

 2. PURPOSE
-The purpose of the change / create / delete the file
+The purpose of the change / create / delete the file.
+Use the simeplest statment to describe the purpose of the commit

 3. STATUS
 The status of the file.
 The val is limited.